TalesOfArboria/PV-Star/README.md

 PV-Star originally started out as a feature rich arena plugin whose main extensibility was through extending an abstract arena class to create different types of arenas.
 Unfortunately, as requirements and features were added, the plugin became more difficult to manage and less flexible.

 This new iteration of PV-Star solves many of the problems of the old one by trying to be extremely simple and providing a framework for extending the functionality via modularity.
+Instead of extending a base class, PV-Star has one arena type that does almost nothing except basic arena functions.
+Customizing an arenas functionality is done by adding extensions.

 Many of the features that were removed are currently being developed as separate modules in the [PV-Star-Modules](https://github.com/JCThePants/PV-Star-Modules) project.

-*Major Features of PV-Star:*

-  * Add functionality through jar file modules.
+**Definitions**

+ * Module - Extends PV-Star functionality by adding new types, extensions, commands or anything else.
-  * Modules can add arena extensions.
-Arena extensions can be selectively added to an arena in order to extend or modify its behavior.
+ * Extension - Can be applied to one or more arenas to modify and extend its behavior.

+**Features of PV-Star**

+  * Add functionality through modules and arena extensions.

   * Modules can specify hard and soft dependencies for both Bukkit plugins and other PV-Star Modules.